Justin2280/Business_Internships_Interviews/README.md

+@TODO: Update the readme with new instructions.
+Keep the old intro and the refrences to the old repo as separate section

 # Code for "Conversations at Scale: Robust AI-led Interviews with a Simple Open-Source Platform"

+What it does.

+How it works, what is needed, and how one can adjust it.
+> notes on env as well

+# Instructions from the old repo

 There are two options to explore the AI-led interviews discussed in the paper.